scality/Zenko/docs/docsource/reference/command_reference/s3api_commands/get-bucket-replication.rst

     Account -> (string)

     Destination bucket owner account ID.
-In a cross-account scenario, if you direct Zenko to change replica ownership to the AWS account that owns the destination bucket by specifying the ``AccessControlTranslation`` property, this is the account ID of the destination bucket owner.
+In a cross-account scenario, if you direct XDM   to change replica ownership to the AWS account that owns the destination bucket by specifying the ``AccessControlTranslation`` property, this is the account ID of the destination bucket owner.
 For more information, see `Cross-Region Replication Additional Configuration\: Change